CiganEnterprise/CRMPlugin/README.md

 products who are finished and are free to purchase.
 It represents just some queries from the database using the django ORM.

-This repo contains the project as an independent webapp but this project is also able to be integrated in any python django app with a huge ease.
-The configuration of the app is the only thing that is changing, including the URLS, extraction of settings and others.

-The plugin can be found here -> .....

 ## Technologies

 The technologies I've used here are HTML5, CSS3, Javascript, Jquery, Bootstrap, FontAwesome,